 In January 2013 a report by the Reserve Bank of India estimated at 92 to 1 the ratio of paper gold to real gold in the world.

 The manufacture of "paper gold" was described by CPM Group's Christian in his essay "Bullion Banking Explained" published in 2000.
-That report is posted at GATA's internet site.
+That report is posted on GATA's internet site.

-What I am telling you has often been dismissed as “conspiracy theory.”
-But it is really conspiracy fact.
+What I am telling you has often been dismissed as a “conspiracy theory.”
+But it is a conspiracy fact.